bakkerv/p1-java-metering/README.md

 Usage
 =====
 This project heavily depends on Guice.
-1. Create an injector using the `SmartMeterParserModule' and register your own `SmartMeterMeasurementListener' via `SmartMeterMeasurementListenerModule.create' to get called whenever new measurements have been read and parsed.
+1. Create an injector using the `SmartMeterParserModule` and register your own `SmartMeterMeasurementListener` via `SmartMeterMeasurementListenerModule.create` to get called whenever new measurements have been read and parsed.
-2. Instantiate a SmartMeterDevice instance and call its init method to start reading out the Smart Meter
+2. Instantiate a `SmartMeterDevice` instance and call its `init` method to start reading out the Smart Meter